sait-wbdv/fall-2021/src/assignments/cpnt200/assignment-5.md

 title: Assignment 6 - JAMStack Website
 description: In a team, build a simple tech blog that focuses on a technology/theory in web development.
 Each team member will have a well defined role in this project (backend, content manager, frontend developer, designer).
 ---
-- Due Friday December 3 11:59pm
+- Due Wednesday December 1 11:59pm
-- Only 1 submission required
+- Only 1 submission required per team
+- 50% of Course mark

 ## Outline
 You are a small web development team that has decided to start working for yourselves.
 As such you need to make a website for your organization.
 The site needs to have: